flame/blis/docs/Multithreading.md

 ### Initializing a rntm_t

 Before specifying the parallelism (automatically or manually), you must first allocate a special BLIS object called a `rntm_t` (runtime).
-The object is quite small (about 64 bytes), and so we recommend allocating it statically on the function stack:
+The object is quite small (about 128 bytes), and so we recommend allocating it statically on the function stack:
 ```c
 rntm_t rntm;
 ```
-We **strongly recommend** initializing the `rntm_t`.
+You **must** initialize the `rntm_t`.
 This can be done in either of two ways.
 If you want to initialize it as part of the declaration, you may do so via the default `BLIS_RNTM_INITIALIZER` macro:
 ```c
 rntm_t rntm = BLIS_RNTM_INITIALIZER;